prijatelj/human-activity-recognition-in-an-open-world/README.md

 Note that AR relates to Next-Frame Prediction.
 PredNet (cite?) is a model known to perform the task of Next-Frame Prediction.

-### Structure
+### Repository Directory Structure

-Each directory will have an index.md file to serve as a starting point.
+Each directory will have an index.md file with information about the contents of that directory.

 + setup.py
     - basic template to be filled out for the package that will be worked on